 The Macedonians conquered Egypt in 332 BC.

 The conquest was the doing of Alexander the Great, the famous king of Macedon.
 He left his small country in Europe with his army and crossed to Africa.
 He conquered Egypt and declared himself pharaoh.

 The Ptolemaic dynasty begins

 After Ptolemy died, his son Ptolemy II became king.
-He first married a Greek/Macedonian noble.
-And then he married his full-sister, following an ancient Egyptian custom.
+He first married a Greek/Macedonian noblewoman.
+And then, he married his full sister, following an ancient Egyptian tradition.

-And most of the following Ptolemy kings followed suit: they married their sisters.
-That went on for 300 years until Cleopatra was born in this highly inbred family.
+And most of the other Ptolemy kings followed suit: they married their sisters.
+That went on for 300 years until Cleopatra was born into this highly inbred family.